 Part 2: Reflections on how far we’ve come, and what’s needed to move forwards

-Closing reflections: Dante Pesce, UN Working Group on Business and Human Rights
+Closing reflections were provided by Dante Pesce, UN Working Group on Business and Human Rights

 Achieving access to remedy through multi-stakeholder engagement on the ground